DiasKhalniyasov/Sapienza-Training-Camp-2022/README.md

 main : https://www.kaggle.com/competitions/sapienza-training-camp-2022

+Our solution: resnext50_32x4d -> linear (7) using pytorch
+Mean F1 Score: 0.97560

-In this competition you have to classify 7 different classes of marine ships:
+In this competition there are 7 different classes of marine ships:

 0: battleships